California governor signs bill on presidential tax returns - The Boston Globe

 California governor signs bill on presidential tax returns

-SACRAMENTO, Calif.
-(AP) — California’s Democratic governor signed a law Tuesday requiring presidential candidates to release their tax returns to appear on the state’s primary ballot, a move aimed squarely at Republican President Donald Trump.
+SACRAMENTO — California’s Democratic governor signed a law Tuesday requiring presidential candidates to release their tax returns to appear on the state’s primary ballot, a move aimed squarely at Republican President Trump.

 But even if the law withstands a likely legal challenge, Trump could avoid the requirements by choosing not to compete in California’s primary.
 With no credible GOP challenger at this point, he likely won’t need California’s delegates to win the Republican nomination.